General disclosures

 • requirements to adhere to our recordkeeping plan.

-In addition, new online training courses for our electronic document records management system (TRIM) were published as part of the mandatory training suite.
-Online training in the use of TRIM, including advanced TRIM functions is now offered along with face‑to‑face training.
-Four hundred and four staff were trained, including 30 staff as advanced users.
+Our electronic document records management system (TRIM) upgrade was completed in 2023.
+Supporting the upgrade, and as part of the mandatory training suite, training materials were reviewed and updated, including modules of TRIM online training and help sheets.
+Online training in the use of TRIM, including advanced TRIM functions, was offered along with face‑to‑face training.
+Five hundred and seventy‑eight staff were trained, including 18 staff as advanced users.

 Disability access and inclusion plan outcomes